ArashUNSW/Cyber_Operation_labs/allLabs/lab1.md

 - Elastic Agent will send logs to UBUNTU-SOC.
 - Kibana will be used to search and analyse the logs.

-In this first lab, you will document the environment and prepare evidence folders.

 > [!note]
 > Elastic and Kibana are not used in this lab.
 They are introduced in Lab 02.